abrensch/brouter/misc/readmes/readme.txt

 --------------------------

-You can install the BRouter-App either from Google's Play Store or directly from the APK-File contained within the "brouter_1_1.zip" distribution zip-file.
+You can install the BRouter-App either from Google's Play Store or directly from the APK-File contained within the "brouter_1_3.zip" distribution zip-file.

-Both APKs are identical.
-There used to be a pure-offline version in the distribution-zip, but with version 1.1 this APK also does include the download manager, so it asks for internet access.

 Choosing a SD-Card Base Directory
 ---------------------------------